oliver006/drone-gcf/README.md

 you can use to specify a *delimiter string* to be used as separation between variables.
 Normally, `gcloud` would use a comma (*,*), but we've set the default to something more unlikely to cause any issue (*:|:*).
 If you still need to change it, you can use the *environment_delimiter* setting.

+Using [Google Secret Manager](https://cloud.google.com/functions/docs/configuring/secrets#gcloud) allows two ways to make secret available to the functions.

+- Mounting a secret as a volume, making it available as a file. `/mnt/secrets: gcpsm_secret:latest`, where the key is the mount point, and the value is the secret name followed by the version.
+- As an environment variable. `ENV_NAME: gcpsm_secret:1`, where the key is the name of the variable and the value is the secret name followed by the version.

 #### Calling Cloud Functions